Pivoted Cholesky decomposition by Cross Approximation for efficient solution of kernel systems: Solving large kernel systems

-The second term in the right side is the culprit for the instability, as $\epsilon_{tol}$ vanishes, in case of rank-deficiency it overflows (and in case of full-rank the term would be null).
-It doesn't harm to drop this term since in this situation it represents the null space contribution to the solution.
-The solution by using only the first term in the right side of (\ref{block_inverse}) is just $\widehat {\vek w}$.
+The second term in the right hand side is the culprit for the instability, as $\epsilon_{tol}$ vanishes, in case of rank-deficiency it overflows (and in case of full-rank the term would be null).